Velocity Merchant Services Logo

 • speed and stability during peak hours.

-If your checkout experience is slow, customers feel it—and you lose sales in ways you’ll never track.
+If your checkout experience is slow, customers feel it—and you lose sales in ways you’ll never track, especially now that card and digital payments dominate customer preferences in 2026.

 Credit card decline codes in ecommerce: what’s different?